Crimes for Hazing in Florida

-On January 31, 2019 at the Board of Governors (BOG) meeting, a system-wide regulation was proposed that would prohibit hazing.
+On January 31, 2019, at the Board of Governors (BOG) meeting, a system-wide regulation was proposed prohibiting hazing.
 Under the proposed regulation, each university board of trustees would be required to establish an anti-hazing policy as part of the university’s student code of conduct or as a separate regulation.

 Under Section 1006.63, the crime of “hazing” includes, but is not limited to, the following:

 - Any brutality of a physical nature, including: